faberuser/kings-raid-daily/README.md

 #### A modern script to do boring dailies in King's Raid

 ## What can this script do
-- Do all dailies except consume stamina and feed lil raider
+- Do all dailiy missions except consume stamina and feed lil raider
 - Auto launch emulators in a configured time to do dailies
-- Detect game crash and relaunch
+- Detect game crash, freeze and relaunch
 - Auto LoH after done all dailies
 - You can exclude scoring content like LoV/LoH or WB in doing list